Paley-Wiener theorems for a p-adic spherical variety: Boundary degenerations, exponents, Schwartz and Harish-Chandra Schwartz spaces

 Then, \emph{at the level of $F$-points}, there are a finite number of points $x_i$ such that $X$ is the disjoint union of open-closed subsets:

 The non-canonical subvarieties $X_i'$ will never appear in the statements, but will sometimes be used in the proofs.

-We will generally denote the points of a variety $Y$ over our fixed nonarchimedean field $F$ simply by $Y$, when this creates no confusion.
-The group of unitary complex characters of the $F$-points of the torus $X^\ab$ will be denoted by $\hat X^\ab$, and its complexification (which can be identified with the group of not-necessarily-unitary characters) by $\hat X^\ab_\CC$.
-The connected component of $\hat X^\ab$, i.e.\ the group of unramified unitary characters, will be denoted by $\hat X^\unr$, and this notation ($~^\unr$) will be used more generally to denote groups of unramified characters.
+The group of unitary complex characters of the $F$-points of the torus $X^\ab$ will be denoted by $\hat X^\ab$, and its complexification (which can be identified with the group of not necessarily unitary characters) by $\hat X^\ab_\CC$.
+The identity component of $\hat X^\ab$, i.e.\ the group of unramified unitary characters, will be denoted by $\hat X^\unr$, and this notation ($~^\unr$) will be used more generally to denote groups of unramified characters.

 To every spherical variety $X$ one associates its set of (simple) spherical roots $\Delta_X$ and the ``little Weyl group'' $W_X$, cf.\ \cite[\S 2]{SV}.
 The spherical roots live in the lattice $\varchi (X)$ of characters of a Borel subgroup which are trivial on stabilizers of generic points, and $W_X$ acts by automorphisms on $\varchi(X)$.
-They are actually part of the root data of the ``dual group'' $\check G_X$ of $X$, although this will not be of particular concern to us, and the same holds for the precise choice of lengths of roots.
-(We recall from \emph{loc.cit.\ }that there are the ``unnormalized'' and ``normalized'' spherical roots, but this plays no role here.)
+There are actually various normalizations for the spherical roots, depending on the application that one has in mind; for a certain normalization, they are part of the root data of the ``dual group'' $\check G_X$ of $X$; for another (the standard one in the theory of spherical varieties), they determine the structure of certain compactifications.
+These two normalizations were referred to as ``normalized'' and ``unnormalized'' roots in \cite[\S 2.1, 2.2]{SV}, and both of them define a root system in the usual sense.
+The precise choice of normalization will not be of particular concern to us, in general, and when does matters we will clarify which definition we are referring to.
+In any case, the action of $W_X$ on $\varchi(X)$, together with the dominant chamber determined by those sets of simple spherical roots, is independent of the chosen normalization of their lengths.